stormpath/stormpath-documentation/source/configuration.rst

   * ``stormpath.client.apiKey.id`` (the Stormpath API Key ID)
   * ``stormpath.client.apiKey.secret`` (the Stormpath API Key Secret)

-  If these values aren't set (using one of the methods below), the Stormpath SDK with throw an error.
+  If these values aren't set (using one of the :ref:`Configuration Sources <config_sources>` below), the Stormpath SDK with throw an error.
 See :ref:`api_keys` in the Configuration Reference for examples of how to set these values.

   .. _set_up_caching: